bendmorris/rdf-treestore/README.md

 ### BioPython

-treestore requires the librdf Python bindings (http://librdf.org/docs/python.html) and the author's fork of Biopython.
+treestore requires the librdf Python bindings (http://librdf.org/docs/python.html) and the author's fork of BioPython.
 You can install this fork using the following
 commands:

     git clone https://github.com/bendmorris/biopython.git